 RBA leaves rates on HOLD!
 Cash rate has been left unchanged at 1.50%.

-As expected, the Reserve Bank of Australia has left the cash rate unchanged at its May 2017 monthly board meeting.
+As expected, the Reserve Bank of Australia has left the cash rate unchanged at its last monthly board meeting for 2016.

-Any questions please feel free to contact Bez Esquivel.
+If you have any questions please contact Bez Esquivel.